yjg30737/huggingface_gui/README.md

 Maybe it's only me but managing HuggingFace models is kind hard job to do, especially someone who is not friendly with CUI.

-This app let you install and delete any huggingface models (as far as i know) with a GUI.
+This app let you install and delete any huggingface models(even Stable Diffusion model) with a GUI.

+You can also change the path where you can download the model files (such as large binary(.bin) files).

+For example, if you don't have enough space on your main drive, you can install them on a different drive.

 Note: Some of the models could not be installed.
 Please tell me specific model if that happens.